2018 ASEAN University Games: Opening ceremony

 The opening ceremony was held in the Wunnatheikdi Indoor Stadium on 10 December.
 Some Myanmar artists sang songs before the ceremony.
-The Vice-President of Myanmar Myint Swe arrived at 5PM.When he was arrived the ceremony was started with countdown.
+The Vice-President of Myanmar Myint Swe arrived at 5 p.m..When he was arrived the ceremony was started with countdown.
 Then, the officials and athletes from the 11 participating countries marched into the stadium.

 The Myanmar national flag, AUSC flag and 19th AUG-Myanmar flag were hoisted.
 The patron of the 19th AUG Organising Committee, Vice President U Myint Swe declared the opening of the games.

 The students from the National University of Arts and Culture - Yangon and Mandalay presented the four Myanmar Cultural performances and one ASEAN performance.
-The ceremony was concluded at about 7PM.
+The ceremony was concluded at about 7 p.m.

 Sports

 There were 17 sports for these games.